dotslashCosmic/CosmOS/README.md

 - Rust (nightly)
 - NASM assembler
 - QEMU or VirtualBox (for testing)
-- On Windows, the setup may use winget (PowerShell) for installing tools
+- On Windows, `just` uses winget (PowerShell) for setup and execution.

 ## Quick start